Lizard: Communication

 Lizards signal both to attract mates and to intimidate rivals.
-Visual displays include body postures and inflation, push-ups, bright colours, mouth gapings and tail waggings.
+Visual displays include body postures and inflation, push-ups, bright colours, mouth gaping and tail wagging.
 Male anoles and iguanas have dewlaps or skin flaps which come in various sizes, colours and patterns and the expansion of the dewlap as well as head-bobs and body movements add to the visual signals.
 Some species have deep blue dewlaps and communicate with ultraviolet signals.
 Blue-tongued skinks will flash their tongues as a threat display.
 Chameleons are known to change their complex colour patterns when communicating, particularly during agonistic encounters.
 They tend to show brighter colours when displaying aggression and darker colours when they submit or "give up".

 Several gecko species are brightly coloured; some species tilt their bodies to display their coloration.
 In certain species, brightly coloured males turn dull when not in the presence of rivals or females.
 While it is usually males that display, in some species females also use such communication.
 In the bronze anole, head-bobs are a common form of communication among females, the speed and frequency varying with age and territorial status.
 Chemical cues or pheromones are also important in communication.
 Males typically direct signals at rivals, while females direct them at potential mates.
 Lizards may be able to recognise individuals of the same species by their scent.

 Acoustic communication is less common in lizards.
 Hissing, a typical reptilian sound, is mostly produced by larger species as part of a threat display, accompanying gaping jaws.
 Some groups, particularly geckos, snake-lizards, and some iguanids, can produce more complex sounds and vocal apparatuses have independently evolved in different groups.
 These sounds are used for courtship, territorial defense and in distress, and include clicks, squeaks, barks and growls.
 The mating call of the male tokay gecko is heard as "tokay-tokay!".
 Tactile communication involves individuals rubbing against each other, either in courtship or in aggression.
 Some chameleon species communicate with one another by vibrating the substrate that they are standing on, such as a tree branch or leaf.